lmzuccarelli/rust-operator-catalog-viewer/README.md

 # Download and untar the blobs
 ./target/release/operator-catalog-viewer --loglevel info update --config-file examples/catalog-download-config.yaml --working-dir working-dir

-# use the full dir link (output from console) from the previous step
 # execute the viewer
+# it should prompt you with a list obtained from the previous step ( i.e update)
+./target/release/operator-catalog-viewer view

-# in my instance the full path is working-dir/redhat-operator-index/v4.15/cache/071eb5/configs/
+# in my example
-./target/release/operator-catalog-viewer view --configs-dir working-dir/redhat-operator-index/v4.15/cache/071eb5/configs/
+[ INFO  2025-06-06 15:14:42.435 ] :  Please select a catalog you would like to view (use the number and press enter)

+ 1) redhat-operator-index:v4.18
+ 2) certified-operator-index:v4.16

 ```